 30 March 2015

-This Bill would make Personal, Social, Health and Economic education (PSHE) a compulsory subject in all state-funded schools.
-It requires PSHE to include Sex and Relationships Education (SRE) and education on ending violence against women and girls, and it sets out that teachers should receive initial and ongoing training with guidance on the best way to deliver and inspect PSHE and SRE.
+This bill would require PSHE to be a statutory subject in all state-funded schools.
+It would ensure PSHE includes Sex and Relationships Education (SRE) and education on ending violence against women and girls, and it would require initial and continuing teacher training plus guidance on how PSHE and SRE should be delivered and inspected.

 Generated 21 February 2026